 Your guidance specialist will log all your details into our secure case management system.

-Our case management systems are hosted within the European Economic Area (EEA) and wherever possible, the UK.
+Our case management systems are hosted in the European Economic Area (EEA) and the UK.

-Your name, email, address and age are also stored by the DWP on a separate secure server based in the EU.
-If you want details about how they collect, use and store your data, you can find out more on the Pension Wise website.
+Your name, email, address and age are also stored by the MAPS on a separate, secure server based in the EU.
+If you want details about how the MAPS collects, uses and stores your data, you can find out more on the Pension Wise website.